 He emphasized that unauthorized possession, use of repeaters is illegal and punishable by law and that the NTC, together with police authorities, will apprehend entities in possession of these illegal repeaters.
 In 2013, the proliferation of signal interference prompted the NTC to issue Memorandum Order 01-02-2013, prohibiting the sale, purchase, importation, possession or use of signal boosters operating on the 800 megahertz, 900 MHz, 1800 MHz, and 2100 MHz frequency bands without the approval of the regulatory agency.
 Violation could entail penalties and even imprisonment.

-Monch "Monchster" Henares is a blogger, tech and motoring specialist, inventor, and automotive engineer.
-He managed the motorpool for a limousine company in Las Vegas, Nevada, USA.
-He is now based in Manila, Philippines.
+He is also a tech and motoring specialist, inventor, and automotive engineer.
+He managed the motor pool for a limousine company in Las Vegas, Nevada, USA.
+He is now based in the Philippines, and together with his partner, Arabelle Jimenez, he co-founded motourismo.ph, and is currently the President of BuildMeUp Corp, a digital media company.